elastic/node-crypto/README.md

 This node module that can be used for easily encrypting and decrypting serializable objects.
 The ease-of-use comes from the fact that this module is opinionated in its (strong) choice of cryptographic algorithms, lengths, and iterations that cannot be overriden by its users.

-Note: strings encrypted with one major version of this library can only be decrypted by the same major version of the library.
+Warning: if you encrypt a value with major version X of this library, it will only be properly decrypted by the same major version X of this library.
+If you upgrade to version X+n of the library, values encrypted with version X will decrypt to garbage with version X+n.

+## Maintainers Notes

+If you change encryption parameters so that the encrypted result is different from what the current latest release of this library would produce, make sure to bump up the major version of the library before releasing it.